Students and Disabilities

 More info

-Higher education scholarships: applications for scholarships and/or housing are made via the "Student Social File."
-There is no age limit for students recognized as having a disability.
-They also benefit from three additional years of scholarship eligibility.
+Higher education grants: Applications for grants and/or housing are submitted through the “Student Social File.”
+There is no age limit for students with recognized disabilities.
+They are also entitled to three additional years of grant eligibility.

-Catering: All university restaurants and cafeterias are accessible to people with reduced mobility.
+Dining: All university restaurants and cafeterias are accessible to people with disabilities.

-Accommodation: Some university campuses and residences have accessible accommodation for students with disabilities.
+Housing: Some student housing complexes and university residences offer accessible housing for students with disabilities.

-Social services: located at the Crous and on university campuses (Montpellier, Nîmes, Perpignan), social service assistants welcome students, regardless of their course of study.
-They listen to students, provide support, information, and advice, and refer them to the various social assistance services available.
+Social Services: Based at the CROUS and on university campuses (Montpellier, Nîmes, Perpignan), social service assistants are available to meet with students, regardless of their field of study.
+They offer a listening ear, support, information, and advice to students and refer them to the various existing social assistance services.

-Announcements are sent out via your institutional email addresses, so don't hesitate to apply!
+Announcements are sent out via your institutional email addresses—please feel free to apply!

-The Departmental Houses for People with Disabilities (MDPH)* are responsible for welcoming and supporting people with disabilities and their families.
+The Departmental Centers for People with Disabilities (MDPH)* are responsible for providing support and assistance to people with disabilities and their families.

-There is an MDPH in each department, functioning as a one-stop shop for all procedures related to various disability situations.
+There is an MDPH in every department, serving as a one-stop shop for all procedures related to various types of disabilities.

-* The MDPHs are now integrated into the Departmental Houses of Autonomy (MDAs).
+* The MDPHs are now part of the Departmental Centers for Autonomy (MDA)

 Other departments: More info